University Human Resources

 Participants should contact the investment company for more information about fees before investing with that company.

 A participant may only withdraw funds from his or her Plan account upon termination of employment with Indiana University.
-Distributions from the IU Retirement Savings Plan are allowed for former employees rehired into non-eligible positions if the rehired employee has at least a continuous 30-day break in service from the date of the employee’s last day of employment.
+Distributions from the IU 457(b) Retirement Plan are allowed for former employees rehired into non-eligible positions if the rehired employee has at least a continuous 30-day break in service from the date of the employee’s last day of employment.

 Hardship distributions are not allowed to be made to a participant from the Plan.